wilhelmeek/qmk_firmware/keyboards/planck/keymaps/wilhelmeek/readme.md

-# The Default Planck Layout
+# Helm's Keymap

+Pretty standard Planck layout, but with special key mapped to LCTRL.